roliboy/shiba/examples/resource.md

 accepts any fields and any data types, fails if the optional field is provided but has the wrong data type

-sending a POST request with the following JSON as payload: `{"title": "document title", "pages": "245"}`, will fail with "pages attribute expected number but got string"
+sending a POST request with the following JSON as payload: `{"title": "document title", "author": 123}`, will fail with "author attribute expected string but got number"

 sending a request without the pages attribute will create the entity successfully